InsaLili/insalili.github.io/pages/research.md

 ---

 <div class="home">
 	<p>I contacted with the area of human computer interaction(HCI) when I just started my PhD.
-Before that, I would rather take myself as an electronics engineer, as what I did in my master school was more dealing with hardware, and programming C codes directly into chips.
-HCI was a bran-new and attractive field to me.
+Before that, I would rather take myself as an electronics engineer, as what I did in my master school was more dealing with hardware, and programming codes into chips.
+HCI was a brand-new and attractive field to me.
 I started to think about how to take advantages of interactive surfaces, such as wall displays, tabletops, tablets and mobile phones, to facilitate our lives, especially for learning purpose.</p>
-	<p>After digged in both literature and technical aspect, I developed two immature prototypes.</p>
+	<p>After digged in both literature and technical aspect, I developed two prototypes.</p>
 	<div>
 		<hr class="styled-hr" style="width:100%;">
 	</div>